Unveiling the Face-Dependent Ice Growth Kinetics: Insights from Molecular Dynamics on the Basal and Prism Surfaces: Results and Discussion

 The Wilson-Frenkel (WF) model \cite{wilson1900xx,frenkel1955kinetic} includes the effects of the competitive mechanisms leading to the growth rate trend with respect to temperature; it considers diffusive order kinetics as governed by the diffusion coefficient, which is assumed proportional to the addition rate.
-The predicted growth rate ($R(T)$) is expressed as
+The predicted growth rate $R(T)$ is expressed as

-where $D(T)$ is the diffusion coefficient measured by \citeauthor{price1999self}\cite{price1999self} using NMR spectroscopy, $\Delta G_{lx}(T)$ the chemical potential difference between the solid and the liquid phases, $\alpha$ a molecular dimension (the diameter of a water molecule) and $k_B$ the Boltzmann constant.
+where $D(T)$ is the diffusion coefficient, $\Delta G_{lx}(T)$ the chemical potential difference between the solid and the liquid phases, $\alpha$ a molecular dimension (the diameter of a water molecule) and $k_B$ the Boltzmann constant.
+We plotted in Fig.~\ref{comparison}, the results for the WF model with parameters, as $D(T)$ and $\Delta G_{lx}(T)$, from TIP4P/Ice simulations in bulk system and $\alpha = 3$ \AA \cite{espinosa2016time,Montero2019}. $\Delta G_{lx}(T)$ can be assumed to have linear behavior from a value calculated at a reference temperature going to zero at the melting point \cite{espinosa2016time,Montero2019}.